department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 The [current accessibility tests](https://github.com/department-of-veterans-affairs/vets-website/blob/f93e0c11d9e037bd2460ede5e2fb4b67fbaaf118/Jenkinsfile#L82-L84) use Nightwatch.
 The default value for [Nightwatch's `end_session_on_fail` test session setting](https://nightwatchjs.org/gettingstarted/configuration/#test-session-settings) is true.
 Since we want a report of all the failures, we would need to update the `end_session_on_fail` setting in our [Nightwatch config](https://github.com/department-of-veterans-affairs/content-build/blob/master/config/nightwatch.docker-compose.js) from `true` to `false`.

-#### New report of invalid content
+#### Improved invalid content reporting

+Currently, accessibility errors need to be manually communicated from the Frontend Tools team to the CMS team.
+And broken links need to be extracted from the build log.
+We would improve that reporting by generating a file using Winston, and send that file to the #cms-team channel using existing Slack integrations.

 #### New scheduled job in Jenkins

-We will reuse the existing broken link check from the current content build.
-And using the existing accessibility tests as a reference, we will configure the accessibility tests to not stop on failure so we can identify all the accessibility errors.
-The script will generate a report of all the broken links and all the accessibility errors.
-Those reports will be sent to the #cms-team channel, just like the current broken link notifications today.

-Lastly, we will write a scheduled Jenkins workflow to run the content validation script every workday at midnight.
+Lastly, we will write a scheduled Jenkins workflow to run the content validation script every workday at midnight Eastern.
+That way, the CMS team should have an accurate report of invalid content when they start their workday.

 ### Code Location